 At the heart of the state of Connecticut’s effort is the digitization of over 100,000 paper files, totaling over 1 million pages.
 This is a substantial sum, expert digitization partners like Scan-Optics are well-equipped with the bandwidth for even tasks of this magnitude.
 Scan-Optics digitally transforms a total of over 4,000,000 documents every day.

 In advance of an expected wave of retirements in 2022, Connecticut’s state government commissioned a study that identified as much as $900 million in potential cost savings.
 These savings would be realized through a combination of the elimination of paper documents and the rolling out of more efficient digital document management processes.

 The Future of Work Is Now

 The improvements came at a good time.
-An added benefit has been centralizing the state’s Human Resources team during the ongoing COVID-19 pandemic.
-This has bolstered the ability of state agencies to work together more quickly.
+One added benefit of digitization is that it centralized the state’s Human Resources data as well as the team’s communication.
+This has bolstered the ability of state agencies to work together more quickly and streamline HR processes, especially during the height of the pandemic period.
 “Our HR team has been a critical part of the pandemic response, ensuring that agencies can quickly work together to address new challenges,” added Geballe.

 Moving Forward: How to Streamline HR Processes

 What can you do?
 Scan-Optics helped the State of Connecticut with this important initiative.
 We enabled the state to take data that was unstructured; then digitized, organized, and optimized the files so they were searchable and easily retrieved through their document management system.

 To learn more about how we help organizations globally use Intelligent Data Processing solutions to reduce the burden of paper, overcome information overload, and gain a competitive edge, explore our HR services or see how it works in this video.

 Get an in-depth look at the first step of Intelligent Information Management (IIM) where it’s all about your content – creating it, capturing it, and collaborating with it.